ytakefuji/exercises/README.md

-# Sweden prediction using curve-fitting
+# 1.Sweden prediction using curve-fitting
 <a href='https://github.com/ytakefuji/sweden'> Sweden prediction</a>

 1.Use numpy.polyfit function for prediction.